Tuesday 14 November 1939

 Convoy OA 35 departs from Southend and OB 35 departs from Liverpool.

 Anglo/French Military Command: The British and French high commands agree on a strategy in the event of an invasion, the "Dyle Plan."
-The plan calls for holding in the south with the Maginot Line, and meeting a German thrust through the Ardennes and low countries with deployment of the BEF north from where they are encamped around Sedan to the British Channel.
+The plan calls for holding in the south with the Maginot Line and meeting a German thrust through the Ardennes and low countries with the deployment of the BEF north from where they are encamped around Sedan to the British Channel.
 They will form a defensive line called the "Meuse-Antwerp Line."
-This line barely covers Brussels and, if the Nazis invade Holland as well, Amsterdam as well.
+This line barely covers Brussels and, if the Germans invade Holland as well, Amsterdam as well.
 However, Liege and vast parts of Belgium and Holland would be unprotected.

 The Maginot Line itself, of course, remains incomplete due to its massive cost.
-The Dyle plan inherently requires violation of Belgian neutrality which is assumed to be acceptable to the Belgians (the Belgians have not agreed to this and in fact remain non-committal).
+The Dyle plan inherently requires a violation of Belgian neutrality which is assumed to be acceptable to the Belgians (the Belgians have not agreed to this and in fact remain non-committal).
 It also includes an advance into Holland, though that could more easily be side-stepped if the Dutch protested.
 The Dyle Plan is called "Plan D." It brilliantly covers the German Empire's attack of 1914.

 Venezuela: An oil refinery fire kills some 500 people and destroys the town of Lagunillas.